SarBH/foreclosure_parser/README.md

 - Stores data in Airtable
 - Implements caching to reduce server load
 - Handles both new properties and updates
+- Automated daily updates via GitHub Actions

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have the following:

 1. **Python 3.8 or higher**
    - Download from [Python's official website](https://www.python.org/downloads/)